zeineldin/Java-testapp/README.md

      * Will create a container called devopsarea-sample-java-app and will forward the container internal port 8080 to locathost 8080 in the hosted machine

 5. Open [http://localhost:8080/devopsarea-1.0/](http://localhost:8080/devopsarea-1.0/) in your browser and see the result.

+Note : if you will use ansible you could do the following command (Run command as user Ansible )
+# sudo runuser -l  ansible  -c 'ansible-playbook deploy-playbook.yml'